-Sexual "Sexual Harassment" is harassment that is related to sex, sexual Harassment orientation, gender identity and/or gender expression (sometimes called "gender-based harassment.")
+Sexual Harassment: Harassment that is related to sex, sexual orientation, gender identity and/or gender expression (sometimes called "gender-based harassment.")
 Sexual harassment also includes making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the person being solicited and the person making the solicitation knows or ought reasonably to know that the solicitation or advance is unwelcome.